-- Letter from Sister Beverly Raway, Prioress - 2022 Jubilarian Sister Beverly Horn 70 years - 2022 Jubilarian Sister Kathleen Doyle 70 years - List of Covenant Donors 4. - 5.
-Donor names listed by organization then by state - 16.
-Your aift makes a difference.
-Information on giving and charitable requests - Obituary for Sister Grace Marie Braun 17. - 18.
-Mission and Ministries The Saints in our Chapel's Stained-Glass Windows Condensed and edited from All Her Ways For nine hundred years, images in stained glass have preached visual sermons to the faithful who come to worship God and hear the Word.
+- Letter from Sister Beverly Raway, Prioress - 2022 Jubilarian Sister Beverly Horn 70 years - 2022 Jubilarian Sister Kathleen Doyle 70 years - The Saints in the Chapel's Stained-Glass Windows - 13.
+Your gift makes a difference.
+Information on giving and charitable requests - Obituary for Sister Grace Marie Braun 14. - 15.
+Mission and Ministries

+The Saints in our Chapel's Stained-Glass Windows Condensed and edited from All Her Ways For nine hundred years, images in stained glass have preached visual sermons to the faithful who come to worship God and hear the Word.
 In this holy tradition the windows in our Monastery's Chapel, installed in 1938 as war clouds gathered over Europe, depict holy women who exemplify the virtues of peace.
 The windows were designed and crafted by the studio founded by Mr. Emil Frei, a stained-glass artist from Bavaria who, alarmed by the growing fascist movement in Germany, emigrated to Saint Louis, Missouri in the late 1890s and founded Emil Frei Art Glass.
 His descendants have continued in the tradition of creating fine art glass for places of worship.
 In 1985 the College library, located on the first floor below the high-vaulted Chapel, was desperately crowded, while the Chapel was now too large for the Community.
 Under the guidance of Mother Grace Marie Braun, the building was renovated to create a new barrier-free chapel on the first floor with the library on three floors above it.
 Most of the windows were removed from their settings, and the colored lozenges of glass were used elsewhere as chapel and library windows.
 The extracted figures of saints were set in translucent rippled glass that recalls the waters of Lake Superior.
 These images now form the walls of the Chapel's Gathering Space.
 Generations of Benedictine Sisters have contemplated these images and been drawn to consider our wise and holy forebears, whose legacy guides us into a right relationship with God and with each other.
 These are the holy women's stories.